kawindu2002/POS-Web-With-MVC/README.md

 # 🛒 POS-Web-With-MVC

-Welcome to **POS-Web-With-MVC**, my lord's web-based Point of Sale (POS) system developed using the Model-View-Controller (MVC) architecture.
+Welcome to **POS-Web-With-MVC**, my web-based Point of Sale (POS) system developed using the Model-View-Controller (MVC) architecture.
 This project serves as a learning platform to understand and implement core POS functionalities in a structured manner.

 ## 🌐 Live Demo